Aileen McDonald, UKCP registered, MBACP

 I am an experienced counsellor and psychotherapist and I use a variety of approaches, based on many years training and experience of different types of therapy.
 I integrate mindfulness techniques with more traditional talking therapies as I believe this taps into our inner wisdom – to find resources that we may not be aware of, to manage our emotions, to heal ourselves and generally to create more satisfying and fulfilling lives.

-I was a lawyer and manager for many years before training to be a therapist and I bring to my work an awareness of the challenges associated with a corporate environment and my own experience of counselling and psychotherapy, which I have found to be supportive and ultimately healing.
+I was a lawyer and manager for many years before training to be a therapist and I bring to my work an awareness of the challenges associated with a corporate environment and my own experience of counselling and psychotherapy.

 Training, qualifications & experience